The Benefits of Trikonasana aka Triangle pose

 Utthita Trikonasana Instructions

-- Turn your right toes so they point forwards to the top of your mat.
+3. Turn your right toes (the front leg) so they point forwards to the top of your mat.
 Turn your left toes in about 5-10 degrees (this makes it easier to push firmly through the outside blade of the foot).

-- Extend both arms out in a T shape.
+1. Extend both arms out in a T shape.
 Keep the shoulders softly drawn down the back, so the neck is long and spacious.
-Lengthen through the waist by slightly engaging the core.
+Lengthen through the waist by slightly engaging the core muscles (think “sides of the waist” as a cue might help).

-- At the same time, on an inhale, slide the hips to the back of the mat and reach the right hand forward; your torso will naturally shift and lengthen in the same plane as the right leg.
-(You can also visualise a string pulling the left hip back and right fingers forward.)
+2. At the same time, on an inhale, slide the hips to the back of the mat and reach the right hand forward; your torso will naturally shift and lengthen in the same plane as the right leg.
+(You can also visualize a string pulling the left hip back and right fingers forward.)

-- On an exhale, tilt the arms so the right-hand comes down and the hand rests either on your shin or a block, and the left-hand raises to the sky, the palm turning open.
+1. On an exhale, tilt the arms so the right-hand comes down and the hand rests either on your shin or a yoga block (or you’re right foot if you are very flexible), and the left hand raises to the sky, the palm turning open.
 Make sure to keep the core engaged and the waist long, so you are hinging at the hip joint and not folding at the waist.

-- Look either up to your left hand, straight ahead, or down at your big toe (whichever is most comfortable).
+2. Look either up to your left arm, straight ahead, or down at your big toe (whichever is most comfortable).
 Keep your neck in a neutral position.
-If you have neck problems let the head go heavy and dangle to release unnecessary tension.
+If you have neck problems, let the head go heavy and dangle to release unnecessary tension.

 Benefits of Trikonasana: